Dear Enemy (band)

-Dear Enemy was an Australian indie pop band formed in Melbourne in 1980.
+Dear Enemy were an Australian indie pop band formed in Melbourne in 1980.
 The band released a studio album, Ransom Note, in 1984 on EMI and Capitol Records that featured its best known single, "Computer One", a No. 15 hit on the Australian Kent Music Report Singles Chart in January 1984.
 "Computer One" also reached #59 on the Billboard US Mainstream Rock chart in March, 1984.
 Dear Enemy disbanded in 1988.